As a young man he went on a deadly crime spree with his domineering mother. Now he’s speaking out

 Kimes told authorities he tackled the 5-foot, 115-pound Silverman in her bedroom while his mom turned on the TV to mask the noise.
 “Do it,” he said she told him.
 He then strangled Silverman, stuffed her body in the car and dumped it in a construction site in northern New Jersey.
 Her remains have never been found.

 Kimes said the last time he saw his mother was at his 2004 confession in a Los Angeles courtroom.
-The graying convict sat slumped in a wheelchair – a far cry from the flamboyant woman who sometimes was mistaken for actress Elizabeth Taylor and who glided through rooms enveloped in the scent of gardenias – her second husband’s favorite scent.
+The graying convict sat slumped in a wheelchair — a far cry from the flamboyant woman who sometimes was mistaken for actress Elizabeth Taylor and who glided through rooms enveloped in the scent of gardenias, Kimes’ dad’s favorite scent.

 “When I started confessing, she started crying,” he said.
 She died in a New York state prison in 2014.